 The recommended dosage is one teaspoon per 11 pounds (5 kilograms) of body weight.

-Follow the same principle for coconut oil, which you may already have in your pantry!
+Follow the same principle with coconut oil for dog constipation, which you may already have in your pantry!

 Lots of water